9/97 - Terrapin Station

 be the last time the Core Four will play together, ever.
 The

-event will be documented on DVD/B-R/CD sets, plus compilations.
+event is documented on DVD/B-R/CD boxed sets, plus compilations.

 - "Grateful Dead & Company" announce a mini-tour

 in the Fall.
-That is, Weir, Hart and Kretzmann will be playing
+That is, Weir, Hart and Kretzmann will perform

 with John Mayer, celebrated blues guitar player.